The War That Came Early: Last Orders

 The last book takes place from late 1943 to 1944.
-After a coup in Germany takes Hitler's life, a new non-Nazi military dictatorship led by General Heinz Guderian negotiates an end to the European war; the Allies allow Germany to retain Czechoslovakia and the Soviet Union the Baltic states.
+After a coup in Germany takes Hitler's life, a new non-Nazi military dictatorship led by General Heinz Guderian negotiates an end to the European war; the Allies allow Germany to retain Czechoslovakia and the Soviet Union to retain the Baltic states.
 With the Soviets remaining on the eastern margins of Europe and no American forces present in Europe at all, Germany remains the dominant military power of Europe, and unlike the interwar period, no limitations are placed on its armaments.
-Since the US abandoned its own nuclear program, Einstein is worried that Germany – though no longer Nazi but still nationalist and militaristic – might be the first to gain nuclear arms.
+The military government restores all rights of citizenship to Germany's Jews, and nips the proto-Holocaust in the bud.
+Since the US abandoned its own nuclear program, Professor Albert Einstein is worried that Germany - no longer Nazi but still nationalist and militaristic - might be the first to gain nuclear arms.
 Britain is also under military rule, while Spain is united under the Republicans.
 The war against Japan is not over, however, and Stalin moves troops to the Far East while concluding an alliance with the United States.